mghpcc-projects/user_level_slurm_reservations/README.md

 ## Ethernet

-During a reserve operation, the
+To be supplied.

 ## Infiniband

-During a reserve operation, the Infiniband interfaces on reserved compute nodes may be shut down at the far end.
+By default, during a reserve operation, the Infiniband interfaces on each reserved compute nodes will be shut down at the far end.

 Shutdown is accomplished by spawning a remote shell on each reserved compute node and invoking the ```ibportstate ... disable``` command,